-Julia Westera and her work on Reciprocal Teaching is profiled in an article in the Edgazette.
+Julia Westera and her work on Reciprocal Teaching is profiled in the Education Gazette.
+Read the article in the Gazette:

 Lessons from abroad

 Dr Ashley Lenihan, Fellow of the London School of Economics, makes recommendations about effectively promoting evidence-based policy.
-See her perspective on the BES Programme on page 10 of Lessons from Abroad.
+See her perspective on the BES Programme:

 24 September 2013